DMacGillivray/soccer-predictions/README.md

 ## 6. Metrics and Model Diagnostics

-As stated previously, our main objective is noy to classify as accurately as possible.
+As stated previously, our main objective is not to classify as accurately as possible.
 Our objective is to estimate the probabilities of each class as accurately as possible.
 Reliability Plots are a tool to assessing how well we do in this task.

 ### 6.1 Reliability Plots and Multi-Class Calibration Metrics

 #### 6.1.1 Reliability Plots

-calibration is an assessment of the goodness of the probability estimates from a model.
+A model is well [calibrated](https://en.wikipedia.org/wiki/Calibration_(statistics)) if we assign a 80% probability for an outcome to a set of events, and we indeed see that the outcome occurs 80% of the time.

-Consider that we could select all instances where a model has predicted an 80% probability of an event.
+Consider that we could select all games where our model has predicted an 80% probability of a Home Win.

-We can then look at the frequency of occurrence of the event across those instances
+We can then look at the frequency of occurrence of Home Wins across those instances

-If the event actually occurs about 80% of the time, then our model is well calibrated.
+If we see Home Wins about 80% of the time, then our model is well calibrated.

-If the event actually occurs about 20% of the time, then our model is over-confident.
+If we see Home Wins about 20% of the time, then our model is over-confident.

-If the event actually occurs over 99% of the time, then our model is under-estimating the true probability.
+If we see Home Wins 99% of the time, then our model is under-estimating the true probability.

 Perfect calibration looks like this: